 It can sometimes take many years before a person recognises the need to deal with long standing issues, or that they feel able and ready to.
 If you are feeling fragile, often sad or worrying about an uncertain future humanistic counselling can empower you to re-focus and bring perspective to your life.

 I am able to help people who may be experiencing distress from, or difficulties with, one or more of the following :

 Illness and Disability

 Obsessive Compulsive Disorder

 Work Related Stress

-My counselling practice is in Kingsnorth on the outskirts of Ashford, 5 minutes drive from Ashford International Station and easily accessible from the M20 motorway linking to Folkestone and Maidstone and an easy drive to Canterbury and Tenterden.
-There is an excellent bus service to the station and into town that runs every 6 - 7 minutes (look for Little and Often Buses).
+My counselling practice is in Kingsnorth on the outskirts of Ashford, 5 minutes drive from Ashford International Station and easily accessible from the M20 motorway linking to Folkestone, Dover and Maidstone and an easy drive to Canterbury and Tenterden.
+There is an excellent bus service to the station and into town (B Line).
 I am based in a very quiet location with no passing traffic and space to park.
 I work Monday to Friday, including some evenings and the weekend in exceptional circumstances.